Skip to main content

 • Specialization opportunities – Some nursing specialties include cardiac care, dermatology, forensics, toxicology, and ambulatory care.

-• Subject matter – Individuals who are interested in topics like physiology, biochemistry, microbiology, and pharmacology will get to learn more about these (and related) subjects.
+• Passion for the subject matter – Individuals who are interested in topics like physiology, biochemistry, microbiology, and pharmacology will get to learn more about these (and related) subjects.

-Establish Your Nursing Career in Arizona with Alliant International University
+Establish Your Nursing Career in Arizona with Alliant University

-Whether you hope to practice in a public school or hospital, our expert staff are ready to help you achieve your educational goals as an aspiring nurse so that one day, you can reach your career goals as a registered nurse.
+Whether you hope to practice in a public school or hospital, our expert faculty is ready to help you achieve your educational goals as an aspiring nurse so that one day, you can reach your career goals as a registered nurse.

 Discover more about our nursing programs at the School of Nursing and Health Sciences today.